Pap Ndiaye: Early life and education

 Ndiaye was born in Antony, Hauts-de-Seine, south of Paris, to a Senegalese father and a French mother.
 His sister is the writer Marie NDiaye, winner of the 2009 Prix Goncourt (she spells their surname with two uppercase letters, whereas he spells it with one).

-Ndiaye graduated from the École normale supérieure de lettres et sciences humaines in 1986, and obtained the Agrégation in history.
+Ndiaye studied at the Lycée Henri-IV before graduating from the École normale supérieure de lettres et sciences humaines in 1986, and obtained the Agrégation in history.
 Ndiaye obtained his PhD in history from the School for Advanced Studies in the Social Sciences.
 From 1991 to 1996, Ndiaye conducted research in the United States as preparation for a thesis about the history of the petrochemical corporation DuPont.
 As the son of a Senegalese father and a French mother, he has credited his time at the University of Virginia with exposing him to themes of racism in the United States that prompted his interest in seriously studying the topic.